hinyan17/DynamicDodger/README.md

 # Dynamic Dodger

-A playground for real-time pathfinding in a dense, fully dynamic 2D world.
+A playground for real-time pathfinding in a configurable, fully dynamic 2D world.

 ## Features